Obituary of Margaret Ethelyn Armstrong

 Peggy’s life will be celebrated Friday, June 21, at 3 p.m. at Kaulbach Family Funeral Home,190 St. Anthony, St. Annapolis Royal Nova Scotia with Pastor Herb Anderson officiating.
 Visitation will take place starting at 12 p.m.
 She will be laid to rest next to David in the Stoney Beach Cemetery.
 Donations can be made to Kings Theatre Society, the Annapolis West Health Foundation, or to the charity of the giver’s choice.

-Online condolences may be made by visiting www.kaulbachfamilyfuneralhome.com.To send flowers to the family of Margaret Armstrong, please visit Tribute Store
+Online condolences may be made by visiting www.kaulbachfamilyfuneralhome.com.To send flowers to the family or plant a tree in memory of Margaret Armstrong, please visit Tribute Store